-- a.
+a.
 While the University cannot provide a totally barrier-free environment, it does provide students with disabilities access to its programs and activities.
-Thus, while not every academic and nonacademic building is fully accessible, sufficient access exists to allow students with disabilities the equal opportunity to participate in the academic and social life of the University. - b.
+Thus, while not every academic and nonacademic building is fully accessible, sufficient access exists to allow students with disabilities the equal opportunity to participate in the academic and social life of the University.

+b.
 Although the University endeavors to make its programs accessible to individuals with disabilities, it recognizes that some disabilities may preclude an individual from successfully completing a given academic program.
 To provide guidance to individuals with disabilities, the University provides a description of what it considers to be the Minimum Technical Standards for Admission and Matriculation to each of its programs.
 Because it is not possible to address every possible circumstance, these Minimum Technical Standards should be considered as guidelines.
-Any student with a disability who believes that he or she is unable to meet the Minimum Technical Standards, but believes that a reasonable accommodation will permit that student to complete the program successfully, should contact the Learning Enhancement and Academic Development Office (LEAD) as soon after admission as possible.
-The University will determine whether it is appropriate to modify its Minimum Technical Standards. - c.
+A student with a documented disability who believes that a reasonable accommodation would permit him/her to meet the minimum technical standards and complete the program should contact the Accommodations and Resource Center (AARC) of the Center for Disability Issues and the Health professions as soon after admission as possible.
+AARC serves to coordinate disability accommodations and services.
+If you have questions or would like to schedule an appointment with AARC, please phone at (909) 469-5541.
+The University will determine whether it is appropriate to modify its Minimum Technical Standards.

+c.
 As soon after admission to the University as possible, students with disabilities should contact the Learning Enhancement and Academic Development Office, which serves to coordinate disability services and to discuss any reasonable accommodation that may be required.
-Each case is dealt with on an individual basis - d.
-Since the University is prohibited by law from making pre-admission inquiries regarding disability, the University relies on the voluntary provision of whatever information it needs to make reasonable accommodation for students with disabilities. - 2.
-Resources, Services, and Auxiliary Aids:
+Each case is dealt with on an individual basis.

+d.
+Since the University is prohibited by law from making pre-admission inquiries regarding disability, the University relies on the voluntary provision of whatever information it needs to make reasonable accommodation for students with disabilities.

+2. Resources, Services, and Auxiliary Aids: